 About Noah

 Noah lives in Denver, Colorado, with his wife and their two dogs, Grover and Solo.
-He enjoys banana pancakes for breakfast, Dungeons & Dragons with friends, and writing books where the line between hero and monster is never quite clear.
+He enjoys banana pancakes for breakfast, Dungeons & Dragons with friends, and books where the line between hero and monster is never quite clear.